zhdk/tpf-server/README.md

 ## tpf-server

-NOTE: tpf-server is still in development and might break
+NOTE: tpf-server is still in an experimental state and does not guarantuee
-      backwards compatibility.
+      backwards compatibility yet.

 ### About